 Suzanne is drawn to making connections between words and images, both moving and static.
 After earning a bachelor’s degree in Dramatic Writing from the University of Georgia, Suzanne acted in regional theatre, voice overs, and industrials.
 She has also assistant-directed and produced local theatre.
 A student of Jungian psychology for more than twenty years, she wrote her first play, a quirky blend of religion, psychology and pop culture, while attending seminary in Berkeley, CA. Suzanne worked as a design consultant in Richmond for many years before following a call to teach.
 She earned a Masters in Teaching Middle School English from the University of Louisville and has taught in public schools in both urban and rural settings.
 Having published a number of poems and articles, Suzanne is now working on a series of travel books.
 Suzanne loves to build collaborative experiences between her students and artists in the community.
 While she has taught all genres of writing, her passion is exploring the motivation behind a character’s actions and ways to build dramatic tension in a piece.

 Samantha is a journalist, editor and community advocate in the Richmond region.
 Most recently, she was arts editor at Richmond magazine, and is now a contributing writer to several local publications including Style Weekly.
 Formerly, she was digital content manager in the ABC 8News newsroom, and before that, publisher and senior editor of Capital City Books, an independent publishing house in Richmond.
 Having loved to write since she was a child, Samantha studied English and creative writing at Radford University.
-Samantha is also a children's book author, a pianist and vocalist, a loving wife to her husband Jamaal, proud mom to her 2-year-old son, David, and is expecting a new baby in January.
+Samantha is also a children's book author, a pianist and vocalist, a loving wife to her husband Jamaal, proud mom to her two fantastic children.